dinoboards/dinoboards.github.io/index.md

 The *Green Machine Series* is a series that is still under development, with the *eZ80 for RC* the first kit in the set.
 The series goal is to offer as much compatibility as possible with existing RC2014/RCBus module.
 With new modules planned to utilise and explore all the capabilities of Zilog's Z80 compatible CPU.

+A FAQ for the green series is being constructed.
+You can read it here [Green Series FAQ](./green-faq)

 ### eZ80 for RC